perticascatalin/Learning/DPML/mcsp.md

 ### 3.2 Ideas from GEB: Canons & Fugues

+While reading through Douglas Hofstadter's book [M3], I came across these interesting musical constructs (canons & fugues), which could serve as a nice application of constraint programming to music.
+For instance, canons are musical pieces which begin by playing a theme and then after a time delay a second voice begins playing the same theme (possibly in a different key or inverted).
+Whichever is the case, the challenge is to harmonize the theme with itself given the time delay, or find a variation of the initial theme which is in harmony.
+Although Hofstadter showcases these musical examples to support the idea that strange loops (& self-reference) appear in numerous forms (including Bach's compositions and Esher's drawings), one can imagine solving the harmonization of a theme with itself or its inversions by using constraint programming.

+*"In order for a theme to work as a canon theme, each of its notes must be able to serve in a dual (or triple, or quadruple) role: it must firstly be part of a melody, and secondly it must be part of a harmonization of the same melody"* - [M3].

 ## 4. Modelling Musical Patterns through Constraint Programming

 [M1] showcases 2 applications of constraint programming in music, which I detail in sections 4.1 and 4.2.